 Chaplains represent a wide variety of religious traditions and levels of professional preparation and endorsement.
-But when the chaplain is working in the law enforcement world, they are chaplains for everyone, not the religious leader of a particular tradition serving a particular congregation or service agency.
+But when a chaplain is working in the law enforcement world, they are chaplains for everyone, not the religious leader of a particular tradition serving a particular congregation or service agency.

 Chaplains spend many hours riding as active passengers with officers on patrol duty.
 Chaplains serve many personal and spiritual needs of individuals where they are, when they need the support of another person who comes to them without judgment, with openness, and cares for them until the crisis is over.